-Built in 1873 for Phillip Perceval Esq, when Cowes first became a renowned yachting centre, the Villa was often frequented by the great personalities of the age, indeed the Prince of Wales (Edward Albert, Queen Victoria’s eldest son & prior to becoming Edward VII in 1901) was known to frequent the property when it was known as ‘Montretout’.
-It was at this time that he gave his name to the property though his title – the ‘Duke of Rothesay’.
+Built in 1873 and owned by Phillip Perceval Esq, when Cowes first became a renowned yachting centre, the Villa was often frequented by the great personalities of the age - indeed the Prince of Wales (Edward Albert, Queen Victoria’s eldest son & prior to becoming Edward VII in 1901) was known to frequent the property when it was known as ‘Montretout’.
+It was at this time that he gave his name to the property though his title – The ‘Duke of Rothesay’.

 As helmsman on Sorias, an 8 metre yacht owned by the Duchess of Westminster, he won a Bronze medal for Great Britain at the 1908 Olympics held in the UK.

 In 1914 he was made Groom-in-Waiting to George V and in 1920 became his Sailing Master.
 Now began a close association with the Royal Yacht Britannia, a "K" class yacht that was converted to “J” class that graced the Solent during the years between the great wars.
 He is generally regarded as one of the 20th century's greatest helmsman.
 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).
 He became the first President of the newly formed Royal Ocean Racing Club and was instrumental in creating the now world famous Fastnet Race - first raced in 1925.

 Without doubt it can safely be said that Sir Philip carried the heaviest responsibility in Cowes Week.
 As helmsman of Britannia with the King on board, Sir Philip admitted that before the racing season he suffered nightmares connected with the race starting line at Cowes.